MANAGING HUNGER WHILE DIETING: EATING FOR VOLUME

 If you have fat loss goals, it will be hard to stick to them if you are constantly battling hunger.
 Shifting some of your normal food choices to high volume alternatives can help reduce hunger and keep you consistent in working towards your goals.

 We’re all about high volume eats over here.
 In celebration of a new season filled with sunshine & fresh foods we’ve created a brand new full-length cookbook packed with high volume salad recipes.
-It will be available in The Good Stuff starting April 2019.
+It will be available in The Shop starting April 2019.
 Go check it out!